Someone06/rlox/README.md

 code.
 The
 [Rustc Book](https://doc.rust-lang.org/rustc/profile-guided-optimization.html)
-book describes how to do that.
+describes how to do that.
 However, PGO is no magic bullet.
 Before using PGO, benchmarking and profiling should be extended and used to find performance bottlenecks.